Regsiter now for a personalized educational experience.

 Upon completion of this activity, participants should be able to:

-Dr. Levinthal has no relevant financial interests with proprietary entity or entities producing health care goods or services.
+Dr. Levinthal has no relevant financial interests with any entity or entities producing health care goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.